 FRIDAY NIGHT AT EMANUEL

-All Members of the community are welcome to attend.
+All members of the community are invited to attend the Sabbath Eve Service.